-- Ensure that an induction to the unit (where appropriate) has been carried out. - Ensure a Personal Development Plan takes place between the Consultant Trainer and the trainee. - Inform the Program Director or Dean of any trainee in difficulty. - Ensure WBAs are carried out according to the Curriculum. - Ensure an end of placement Consultant Trainer's report is provided by each Consultant Trainer for the CAPA. - Ensure in-house teaching takes place according to the ICO guidelines and that attendance at such teaching is documented. - Ensure timetables are in accordance with the Curriculum.
+- Ensure that an induction to the unit (where appropriate) has been carried out. - Ensure a Personal Development Plan takes place between the Consultant Trainer and the trainee. - Inform the Programme Director or Dean of any trainee in difficulty. - Ensure WBAs are carried out according to the Curriculum. - Ensure an end of placement HST Subspecialty Assessment Form including the Consultant Trainer's report is provided by each Consultant Trainer for the CAPA. - Ensure in-house teaching takes place according to the ICO guidelines and that attendance at such teaching is documented. - Ensure timetables are in accordance with the Curriculum.